 417 E Allen St, Tombstone, AZ, US

-A quick detour off I-10 will take you to the kitschy historical town of Tombstone, where the infamous Gunfight at the O.K.
+A quick detour off I-10 will take you to the town of Tombstone, where the infamous gunfight at the O.K.
 Corral took place.
-Stop by Big Nose Kate's to grab a bite to eat or a drink in a historic Wild West saloon.
+A number of preserved buildings and kitschy attractions share tales of the Old West days.
+Stop by Big Nose Kate's to eat or drink at the Grand Hotel's original bar, which dates to the 1880s.

 2631 N Johnson Rd, Dragoon, AZ, US

 Along I-10, you are sure to notice many colorful billboards promoting The Thing as a mystery of the desert.
 If you find yourself curious, make a stop at this classic old-school roadside attraction, which has featured quirky exhibits and souvenirs since 1965.

 Next, the interstate will take you through a short portion of New Mexico.
 You won't be here long, but you can stop by the gorgeous desert landscapes of City of Rocks State Park.
 Rocks and boulders, shaped by the forces of nature into hoodoos and pinnacles, reach nearly 40 feet tall, and make for a striking landscape to hike through.

 618 S Alameda Blvd, Las Cruces, NM, US

 Spend the night soaking up some New Mexico culture at the Lundeens Inn of The Arts.
 Each room in this bed and breakfast—located in a historic 100-year-old building—is named for an artist and decorated with Southwestern flair.

 New Mexico is also home to Dripping Springs Natural Area.
 Here, you'll find piñon and juniper lining the easy, well-marked trails.
 Watch for desert wildlife, including golden eagles, mule deer, hawks, quail, lizards, and mountain lions.